Fantasy Points Logo - Wordmark

 Sit ‘Em

 Brian Robinson – Bothered by a knee injury that severely limited him to just 32% of the snaps last week.
-He didn’t practice on Wednesday.
+Robinson didn’t play at all in the second half vs. Browns.
+He didn’t practice all week.
 Jeremy McNichols and Robinson both took seven carries last week while Ekeler had six totes.
 To make matters worse, this is the worst possible matchup with Washington set as a +6.5 road underdog.
 Baltimore is allowing a league-low 2.9 YPC.

 Isaiah Likely and Mark Andrews – Andrews showed signs of life last week (4/55 receiving), but he was still just a part-time player (49% route share).
 Likely saw 12 targets in Week 1.
 Since then, he’s earned nine total targets (7/69/2 receiving result).
 Charlie Kolar was targeted four times on five routes last week (3/64 receiving) just for some added fun!